domdomegg/odir/apps/server/README.md

 Any code changes to the server must be peer-reviewed to ensure the code is correct and free of security defects.
 Additionally, we use unit tests to ensure our code does what we expect/want it to.

-Any admins using must be given appropriate training in the correct usage of the system as well as information security training before being given access to the production system.
+Any admins must be given appropriate training in the correct usage of the system before being given access to the production system.

 ### 👀 Auditing